-Book and Lyrics Joe Langworth
+Book and Lyrics by Joe Langworth

-Music Steve Marzullo
+Music by Steve Marzullo

 First-born son Frankie Scordato wrestles with sexuality, Catholicism, aspirations and the meaning of love in all its forms, in the midst of a chaotic and often misguided Italian-American family.
 Together with his gregarious best friend Margaret, the duo searches for community in the hedonistic 1980s of New York City and Frankie finds himself part of an evolving gay culture without an understanding of what it ultimately means for him.

 The eclectic score reflects Frankie's musical influences ranging from "The Partridge Family" to the Sugar Hill Gang to Sinead O'Connor, and we witness his journey from a charming five-year-old boy in 1971 to a middle-aged man still seeking genuine commitment and self-acceptance.

 MAC produced a workshop reading on March 25, 2016 in NYC.